 Let $\mathcal G$ and $\mathcal H$ be truncated Barsotti--Tate groups over $Y$ of level $n > s_Y$ and of order a power of the prime $p$.
 Let $h: \mathcal G_L \rightarrow \mathcal H_L$ be a homomorphism.
 Then there exists a unique homomorphism $g: \mathcal G[p^{n-s_Y}] \rightarrow \mathcal H[p^{n-s_Y}]$ that induces $h[p^{n-s_Y}]$ over $L$. \end{thm}

 Section 2 recalls the classification of finite flat commutative group schemes of $p$ power order over $V$ in terms of Breuil modules that holds provided $k$ is perfect and $V$ is complete.
-This classification was conjectured by Breuil (see \cite{Br}), was first proved in \cite{K1} and \cite{K2} for $p>2$, was generalized (using a covariant language) in \cite{VZ1}, \cite{Lau1}, and \cite{Lau2} for all primes $p$, and was recently proved for $p=2$ in \cite{Lau2} and \cite{Liu3}.
-As in \cite{Liu1} and \cite{Liu2}, our method to prove the above results relies as well on Breuil modules but it performs a refined combinatorial analysis of {\it Eisenstein polynomials} associated to uniformizers of $V$ which allows us to get better upper bounds than the ones of Liu and simpler proofs (see Lemmas 1 to 4 and Proposition 2) that are clean, easy to read, and could be generalized to the crystalline context of \cite{Liu2}, Theorem 2.4.2.
-In Section 3 we provide recursive formulas for $s$ as well as explicit upper bounds of it.
+This classification was conjectured by Breuil (see \cite{Br}), was first proved in \cite{K1} and \cite{K2} for $p>2$ and for the connected case with $p=2$, was generalized (using a covariant language) in \cite{VZ1}, \cite{Lau1}, and \cite{Lau2} for all primes $p$, and was recently proved for $p=2$ in \cite{Lau2}, \cite{Liu3}, and \cite{Kim}.
+As in \cite{Liu2}, our method to prove the above results relies as well on Breuil modules but it performs a refined combinatorial analysis of {\it Eisenstein polynomials} associated to uniformizers of $V$ which allows us to get better upper bounds than the ones of Liu and simpler proofs (see Lemmas 1 to 4 and Proposition 2) that could be generalized to the crystalline context of \cite{Liu2}, Theorem 2.4.2.
+In Section 3 we provide formulas for $s$ as well as explicit upper bounds of it.
 In Section 4 we prove Theorem \ref{T1}.
-The above four Corollaries and Theorem \ref{T2} are proved in Section 5.
+Corollaries 1 to 4 and Theorem \ref{T2} are proved in Section 5.
 In Section 6 we present extra applications to different heights associated to $G$.